ValkyFischer/ValkyrieUtils/README.md

 ### Valkyrie Crypto
 The Crypto module (`Crypto.py`) provides functions to encrypt and decrypt data using AES-GCM, AES-CTR, and AES-CBC with an Argon2 generated encryption key.
 > - Refer to the [Valkyrie Crypto documentation](./readme/crypto.md) for more information.

+### Valkyrie Manifest
+The Manifest module (`Manifest.py`) provides a class to create a Valkyrie Manifest, a JSON file that contains files and their hashes.
+This manifest is crucial for verifying the integrity of a directory of files.
+> - Refer to the [Valkyrie Manifest documentation](./readme/manifest.md) for more information.

 ### Valkyrie Tools